waryjack/ewhen08x/README.md

 # Everywhen (Unofficial) Foundry VTT system

+## This is the test branch for Foundry 0.8.x development.

 This is an unofficial Foundry VTT system for the *Everywhen* RPG from Filigree Forge, based on *Barbarians of Lemuria* written by Simon Washbourne.

 The system takes a low-automation approach, with the focus on a character sheet to manage the basics, the unique initiative and damage tracking, and dice rolling.
 Targeting and automatic damage stuff is not currently implemented (may be a future wishlist item).